-This command is used to configure the description of the ONVIF recognized NVR with only the IP address of the NVR, or both the IP and MAC address of the NVR.
+Use this command to configure the description of the ONVIF recognized NVR with only the IP address of the NVR, or both the IP and MAC address of the NVR.
 If there is more than one NVR with the same IP address and the MAC addresses of those NVRs are not specified, the description of those NVRs will be configured.